 - 5 of the most popular Raspberry Pi distros

 - 10 of the best Linux distros for privacy fiends and security buffs

 - 5 of the most popular Linux gaming distros

 - 10 of the most popular lightweight Linux distros

 If you have a bunch of CPU cycles and graphics processing power that needs using up, you’re sure to get a kick out of Cool Retro Term.
-It emulates the look of a really old-school cathode ray monitor, complete with phosphorous glow, burn-in, and bloom around the characters.
-If you cut your teeth with the monochrome screens of the early eighties, this is a nostalgic (and highly customisable) trip back to the past.
+It emulates the look of a really old-school cathode ray monitor, complete with phosphorus glow, burn-in, and bloom around the characters.
+If you cut your teeth with the monochrome screens of the early eighties, this is a nostalgic (and highly customizable) trip back to the past.

 One of Linux’s big problems is that it sometimes does a bit too much.
-Your chosen Terminal emulator is probably compatible with a whole raft of obscure, archaic and/or unused commands.
+Your chosen terminal emulator is probably compatible with a whole raft of obscure, archaic and/or unused commands.

-Don’t make the mistake of thinking it’s all that simple, though, despite the name (st stands for Simple Terminal).
-There’s still support for all the colours you could ask for, clipboard handling, a full UTF-8 character set, and a lot of font customisation options including antialiasing.
+st is a simple terminal emulator that does precisely what it’s meant to do and little else.
+But don’t make the mistake of thinking it’s all that simple, though, despite the name (st stands for Simple Terminal).
+There’s still support for all the colors you could ask for, most VT10X escape sequences, clipboard handling, support for shortcuts, a full UTF-8 character set, and a lot of font customization options including antialiasing.

-If you’re not one for Terminal frippery and would prefer a more straightforward environment, this is most definitely the one for you.
+If you’re not one for terminal frippery and would prefer a more straightforward environment, this is most definitely the one for you.